 Another important thing to note is that cholesterol is present in most animal-based products and hence eliminating or reducing animal-based products or switching to a plant-based diet helps to bring down the cholesterol levels.

 Avoidance is Bliss-

-Red meat, dairy products and seafood are proven to be one of the biggest contributors to high cholesterol.
-One of the first steps to take when you are trying to curb the amount of cholesterol in your body is to reduce the consumption of red meats, seafood and dairy products such as cheese, cream, milk, and yoghurt.
+Red meat, dairy products, and seafood are proven to be some of the biggest contributors to high cholesterol.
+One of the first steps to take when you are trying to curb the amount of cholesterol in your body is to reduce the consumption of red meats, seafood, and dairy products such as cheese, cream, milk, and yogurt.
 It is also important to avoid fatty foods such as deep-fried dishes, fast food such as burgers and pizzas as well as processed food such as pastries and biscuits.
 Butter and coconut oil also impact heart health negatively.

 Barley is another ingredient that can help you achieve your desired soluble fibre intake.
 Beans are also a rich source of soluble fibres and while oats and barley are quickly digested, beans take longer for the body to process and hence leave people feeling full for longer periods, and can help all those aiming to reduce their weight.

 Fruits such as apples, grapes, strawberries, and other citrus food such as lemons and oranges contain pectin, a soluble fibre that is specifically known to reduce bad cholesterol in the body.
 Like they say an apple a day keeps the doctor away!